 - Ram's Horns: curl the ends of the rope away from each other.
 Make a downward point in the uncurled part in the center to create the head.

 - Priest's Hair: cut the rope into three pieces and fold one piece in half, curling the ends upwards slightly.
 Place the other two strands above the bottom piece, curling their ends likewise.

 - Prove.
 Place the shapes on the prepared cookie sheets, spacing them as far apart as possible.
-Cover the trays with plastic wrap and let the buns prove for 30-45 minutes, until the dough springs back when lightly pressed with a fingertip.
+Cover the trays with plastic wrap and let them prove for 30-45 minutes, until the dough springs back when lightly pressed with a fingertip.

 - Preheat.
-About 15 minutes before the buns are done proving, preheat the oven to 375 F.
+About 15 minutes before they are done proving, preheat the oven to 375 F.

 Baking the Buns (5 min + 20 min baking + 20 min cooling)

-- Bake.
-Bake the buns at 375 F for 18-20 minutes, until well risen and a rich golden brown.
-Watch them to make sure they aren’t getting too dark.
+- Bake at 375 F for 18-20 minutes, until well risen and a rich golden brown.
+Watch them to make sure they aren't getting too dark.

-- Serve.
-Serve the freshly baked buns with salted butter and a hot cup of coffee.
+- Serve with salted butter and a hot cup of coffee.

 - Store.
-Freeze leftover buns within 24 hours of baking for best freshness.
+Freeze leftovers within 24 hours of baking for best freshness.
 Defrost in the microwave or at room temperature, then enjoy.
-Do not refrigerate St. Lucia buns, as it will make them go stale.
+Do not refrigerate, as it will make them go stale.